Disclaimer

 Lee went over to one of the other bodies, his skin had already shriveled up like he'd been dead for years.
 "This is strange, this guy died of dehydration."

-"Now that's definately familiar," Tom said.
+"Now that's definitely familiar," Tom said.

 "We'd better keep going," Chakotay said.
 He lead the team further down the corridor, they passed a large door on the way.
 James went back to it, Danny went over to his side.